-As MPH@GW maintains the same standards, rigor and quality of a top on-campus MPH program, tuition rates are also comparable; however, there are a number of options available to help students fund their degree.
-We encourage you to explore merit-based scholarship opportunities, benefits for members of partner organizations or funding options such as financial aid and loan forgiveness programs.
+As MPH@GW maintains the same standards, rigor and quality of its on-campus Master of Public Health (MPH) program, tuition rates are also comparable.
+There are a number of options available to help students fund their degree including merit-based scholarships, private loans and federal loans.

 International students should explore funding options in their home countries and talk with their employers about tuition benefits that may be available, including tuition reimbursement and low-cost loans.

 Please note that international students in online degree programs are not eligible to participate in the U.S. Student Visa process.